ClearSkyDev/clearsky_photo_reports/README.md

 ## Multi-Property Report Builder

 Inspectors can now add multiple properties within a single inspection.
 Each property has its own optional address and full photo section workflow.
 Tabs keep the capture process organized and exports combine all properties into one report.
 When more than one property is present a table of contents is generated.

+## App Store Submission

+The production build uses bundle identifier `com.clearsky.photo` and version `1.0.0`.
+Ensure screenshots and descriptions are uploaded to the App Store and Google Play Consoles.
+The `infoPlist` now includes camera, photo library and microphone usage descriptions and the Android manifest defines required permissions.
+Over&#8209;the&#8209;air updates are enabled via Expo.